Koodimonni/Composer-Dropin-Installer/readme.md

 ##But how about the impossible looking syntax?
-Dropin syntax consists from four parts: ```"{path}": "{directive}:{target}:{files}"``` **Path** is relative path to destination folder.
+Dropin syntax consists from four parts: ```"{path}": "{directive}:{target}:{files}"```

+**Path** is relative path to destination folder.

 **Directive** is one of:
 * package -  eg. package:koodimonni-language/fi
 * vendor - eg vendor:koodimonni-language
 * type - eg. type:wordpress-language

-Files is optional and by default this will move all files.
+**Files** is optional and by default it will move all files.
 In some cases it would be nice to move just one file from the package.
-I found out that wordpress dropins needed just that.
+I found out that *Wordpress dropins* needed just that.
+Good example is this one: [Domain Mapping](https://wordpress.org/plugins/wordpress-mu-domain-mapping/) or object-cache.php.

 ##Some Notices
 * Script works nicely together with composer/installers